-Not sure where to start with Maze?
-Follow this step-by-step guide and learn how to:
+Not sure where to start?
+Follow this step-by-step guide:

-- Send your maze live to start testing
+- Send your maze live and share it with testers

 - Do more with Maze